avunit1/ExRunner/README.md

 Firstly, make sure you have python installed.
 You can grab the latest version here: https://www.python.org/downloads/

-Next, after you install python, open up CMD and type in the following command:
+Next, after you install python open up CMD and type in the following command:

 ```sh
 pip install pillow pywin32